hosseinhj1380/OnlineTicket/README.md

 # OnlineTicket
-a web app for buy tickets and select cinemas and etc with fastapi based on cinematicket.org this apps is contain some diffrent endpoints and apis for handelling requests and return proper response this project has two side as backend and frontend which in bavkend its used diffrent technologies to have a well  result in developing and quality and performances in this side .
+a web app for buy tickets and select cinemas and etc with fastapi based on cinematicket.org \n this apps is contain some diffrent endpoints and apis for handelling requests and return proper response this project has two side as backend and frontend which in bavkend its used diffrent technologies to have a well  result in developing and quality and performances in this side .